fabioc-aloha/AI-Qualitative-Analysis/DECISIONS.md

 ---

+## Recent Decisions & Updates (2025-05-12)

+- The analysis template is now continuously optimized using the generated output to improve future analyses.
+- The main docstring and documentation have been updated to reflect this optimization process.

+## 2025-05-12: Template Refinement – Contradictions Section
+- Added a dedicated section to the analysis template for "Contradictions, Nuanced Feedback & Mixed Sentiments (Verbatim)".
+- This section requires explicit listing of all contradictions, nuanced feedback, or mixed sentiments from the transcript, with direct quotes, attribution, and context.
+- The change was made to address persistent omissions of nuanced or contradictory content in complex transcripts, as identified in validation logs.
+- The goal is to further reduce the number of LLM validation/revision iterations required for challenging transcripts by making these requirements explicit and auditable.

+## 2025-05-12: Template Simplification and Narrative Guidance
+- Removed line number references for transcript quotes; now require a brief, descriptive context for each quote instead.
+- Added explicit formatting guidance: sections should be written in clear, descriptive paragraphs, with bullets reserved for lists of quotes, recommendations, or summary tables.
+- Emphasized narrative flow and context to improve readability and usability for non-technical stakeholders.
+- These changes address concerns about template complexity and LLM/human usability, aiming for a balance between completeness and clarity.

+---

 ## To Do: Recommendations for Improvement

 - [x] Replace print statements with the `logging` module for better diagnostics and log levels.